-MORENO VALLEY, Calif. - Westech College has closed its doors, sending students scrambling to get their money back and transfer their credits.
+MORENO VALLEY, Calif.
+(KABC) -- Westech College has closed its doors, sending students scrambling to get their money back and transfer their credits.

 Students told Eyewitness News that they received word of the closure on Saturday.
 Many initially thought it was an April Fools' joke.